DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 $app->run();
 ~~~

-Let's consider this code in detail:
+Let's consider the above described code in detail:

-- we defined a [route](https://www.slimframework.com/docs/objects/router.html) for our data action in *src/routes.php*
+- we have defined a [route](https://www.slimframework.com/docs/objects/router.html) for our data action in *src/routes.php*
 - in the handler for that route we read all tasks and links from the database and send them to the client as [JSON](desktop/supported_data_formats.md#json)
-- we also add the *open* property to the task objects.
+- we have also added the *open* property to the task objects.
 It will specify that the tasks tree will be open by default

 Thus, we have implemented data loading into Gantt.
 Open [http://127.0.0.1:8080/ ](http://127.0.0.1:8080/) and you will see that the gantt is now populated with the test data we added on the previous step.

 <img src="desktop/load_data.png">

 Step 5.
-Saving changes
+Saving Changes
 -----------------------------------

-Our next step is to implement saving changes made on the client side to the server.
+Our next step is to implement saving of the changes made on the client side to the server.
 It is usually done using the [dataProcessor](desktop/server_side.md#technique) library, which is embedded into the gantt.
 Open *index.phtml* and add the following lines of code:
 {{snippet templates/index.phtml}}